dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 One of the most popular use cases for branch recording is capturing call stacks.
 We already covered why we need to collect them in [@sec:secCollectCallStacks].
 Branch recording can be used as a light-weight substituion for collecting call-graph information even if you compiled a program without frame pointers or debug information.

-At the time of writing (2023), AMD's LBR doesn't support call stack collection, but Intel's LBR does.
+At the time of writing (2023), AMD's LBR and ARM's BRBE doesn't support call stack collection, but Intel's LBR does.
 Here is how you can do it with Intel LBR:

-[TODO]: what about ARM BRBE?

 ```bash
 $ perf record --call-graph lbr -- ./a.exe